Accessible Digital Materials

 Scans of simple clear text documents may be made accessible through scanning using optical character recognition.
 The Disability Resource Center (DRC) can do this.
 Also provide the PDF scans of the original document if there is a benefit to students who can see them.

 Whenever possible, choose textbooks that have an accessible digital version.
 Even a digital version that is not accessible is easier to remediate than a print version.
-The NIU Library has a guide to open education resources.
+Find thousands of digital textbooks through the NIU Library's guide to open education resources.

 If necessary, the Disability Resource Center (DRC) will make an accessible digital version of a textbook.
 Creating an accessible version of a textbook can take two to three weeks.